How to Add Your First Blog Post in WordPress Editor

 By default, Format, Categories, Tags, and Featured Image boxes are already selected.
 As you can see, those are the ones that we just went through together.
 But a few more boxes still sit empty.
 If you check them, new options will appear below your content editor.
 Let’s quickly see all the options and what they can do for you.

 Excerpts are short summaries that you need to write manually.
 Depending on the theme you use, you can display excerpts on your homepage where you show all the latest posts.
 If you don’t use these manually written excerpts, WordPress will automatically take a first few sentences of your post to create an extract from it when and where needed.

 If you enter URLs of websites in this field, WordPress will send them a notification.
 This way, the admins will know that you linked to their sites from that particular post.
 If you are linking to another WordPress site, you don’t have to do anything – WordPress will automatically send a pingback to linked blog and make the same notification.

 Since trackbacks and pingbacks are often misused for spam, many bloggers turn them off altogether.
 So, if you decide to send a trackback, don’t be surprised if that user never receives it.

 Sometimes, WordPress themes might use custom fields to allow a few extra information to be added to the post.
 Depending on a theme you use, there may be dozens of available custom fields.
 Since custom fields can be programmed to do practically anything with your post, they can simply add extra information to describe it, or they can change it completely.

-For example, if you are using a professional theme designed for restaurants, you might be able to add a custom field that will show a menu or a recipe on that specific post only.
+For example, if you are using a professional theme designed for the food blog, you might be able to add a custom field that will show a menu or a recipe on that specific post only.